 The beautiful gardens of Heligan are open to be discovered.
 Pre-booked timed tickets are available in order to stagger visits throughout the day and ensure social distancing.
 Please note that Heligan members and Heligan Local Pass holders will also need to pre-book tickets.

 Encounter Cornwall are offering kayaking trips on the Fowey, with each guided trip restricted to six paddlers.
 Kayak, canoe and SUP hire is also available.
 All equipment is cleaned before and after each use and not used again the same day.
-Whilst closer to Perranporth, Koru Kayaking are offering trips from St Agnes and the Helford River.
+Closer to Perranporth, Koru Kayaking are offering trips from St Agnes and the Helford River.

 Walk along the length of Perranporth beach at low tide to appreciate the three miles of golden sand, undulating dunes, caves, pools and wide-open space.